Vivian Chong

 You closed your first real estate deal, and this is a big deal that immediately propels you to the top of the chart.
 You become one of the top agents for that month.

-Does the above scenario sounds familiar?
+Does the above scenario sound familiar?

 What is Imposter Syndrome?